LucasWaelti/kalibr-wiki/Multiple-camera-calibration.md

 > kalibr_calibrate_imu_camera --h

 ###3) The output
-The calibration will produce the following output files:
+The calibration will produce the following output:

 * **report-cam-%BAGNAME%.pdf**: Report in PDF format.
 Contains all plots for documentation.
 * **results-cam-%BAGNAME%.txt**: Result summary as a text file.
 * **camchain-%BAGNAME%.yaml**: Results in YAML format.
 This file can be used as an input for the camera-imu calibrator.
-Please check the used format under [YAML formats](yaml-formats).
+Please check the format on the [YAML formats](yaml-formats) page.

 ###4) Optional live validation (ROS only)
-If your sensor provides live data on ROS topics the live validator can be used to verify the calibration on live streams.
-Please refer to [Calibration validator](calibration-validator) page on how to use this tool.
+If your sensor provides live data on ROS topics the validator can be used to verify the calibration on live streams.
+Please refer to the [Calibration validator](calibration-validator) page on how to use this tool.

 ##An example run using a sample dataset
 Download the sample dataset from the [Downloads](downloads) page and extract it.
-The archive will contain the bag-file and the calibration target configuration file.
+The archive will contain the bag and the calibration target configuration file.

 **IMAGE OF CAMERA ARRANGEMENT**<br>
 The dataset was recorded with the sensor system shown in the picture above.
 It contains four cameras which should be calibrated using the following models: